-Knowing the best time to post on LinkedIn can help you reach your audience when they're most active and engaged (read: more likely to comment on and share your posts!).
+Knowing the best time to post on LinkedIn can help you reach your audience when they're most active and engaged.

 But how do you know when the best time to post on LinkedIn actually is?

 We're sharing all the details in this blog post.

-Since LinkedIn is a professional network, it makes sense that the best time to post is on weekdays during working hours.
+Since LinkedIn is a professional network, it makes sense that the best time to post is on weekdays during standard working hours.

 LinkedIn users typically scroll during the workday — so it’s worth putting your content out during the week, rather than on the weekends.

 That being said, the best time to post on LinkedIn isn’t a one-size fits all approach — every user has a unique audience with unique browsing behaviors.

 It’s also key to remember that content on LinkedIn typically has a longer shelf life than other platforms.

 This is because LinkedIn’s feed isn’t only filled with posts from the companies and pages users follow — it’s a healthy mix of posts and user activity updates as well.

 For example, when a user likes, comments, or reacts to one of your posts, your content could then show up on their followers’ news feed days, weeks, or even months later: